awsdocs/amazon-glacier-developer-guide/doc_source/api-SetVaultAccessPolicy.md

 ## Description<a name="api-SetVaultAccessPolicy-description"></a>

 This operation configures an access policy for a vault and will overwrite an existing policy\.
 To configure a vault access policy, send a `PUT` request to the `access-policy` subresource of the vault\.
 You can set one access policy per vault and the policy can be up to 20 KB in size\.
-For more information about vault access policies, see [Amazon S3 Glacier Access Control with Vault Access Policies](vault-access-policy.md)\.
+For more information about vault access policies, see [Vault Access Policies](vault-access-policy.md)\.

 ## Requests<a name="api-SetVaultAccessPolicy-requests"></a>